Bat-Mask/Bat-Mask/README.md

 ## Programming Languages
 My coding skills encompass Python, C, and C++, allowing me to create versatile and efficient software solutions for robotics and industrial automation.
 The code in this repository reflects my commitment to writing clean, maintainable, and well-documented software.

-## 3D Printing
+## 3D Printing and 3D Printer: Sidewinder X2
 In addition to my expertise in robotics and automation, I am actively involved in 3D printing.
-I use my Sidewinder X2 printer to bring ideas to life, prototyping components and exploring the intersection of robotics and additive manufacturing.
+I use my Sidewinder X2 printer to bring ideas to life, prototyping components, and exploring the intersection of robotics and additive manufacturing.

-## 3D Printer: Sidewinder X2
 The Sidewinder X2 is my go-to 3D printer for prototyping and creating custom parts.
 Its large build volume and precise printing capabilities make it an integral tool in my engineering toolkit.

 ## Projects